 Goal and Target audience: We hope that this inventory will enable HNW donors to discover new sources of support for their philanthropic journey, help philanthropy intermediaries and advisors find new resources and collaborators, and allow funders of this field to gain a better understanding of the landscape of the donor support ecosystem.
 We welcome input and feedback that can help us improve this resource.

-Organization descriptions: Organization descriptions in the Philanthropist Resource Guide represent the information available on each organization’s website as of December 2017.
-If you are a representative of an organization included in this tool and would like to suggest changes to the information presented, please contact Davey Kim at email@example.com.
+Organization descriptions: Organization descriptions in the Philanthropist Resource Guide represent the information available on each organization’s website.
+If you are a representative of an organization included in this tool and would like to suggest changes to the information presented, please use our Listing Request form.
 We reserve the right to edit descriptions at our discretion.